 Note that rigid-bodies are only responsible for the dynamics and kinematics of the solid.
 Colliders can be attached to a rigid-body to specify its shape and enable collision-detection.
 A rigid-body without collider attached to it will not be affected by contacts (because there is no shape to compute contact against).

-A rigid-body is created by adding all the components part of the
+A rigid-body is created by adding the

 The following example shows several initialization of components to customize rigid-body being built.
 The input values are just random so using this example as-is will not lead to a useful result.